GreySec-Security-Forums/Win-OPSEC/DisableWinTracking/README.md

 ### Red Team Considerations

-While a the original might be a Blue Team or at least defensive utility we can use it as a cover for nefarious purposes also.
+While the original might be a Blue Team or at least defensive utility we can use it as a cover for nefarious purposes also.

 Compiling the original to `exe` and writing a Windows Installer might be a good way to deliver a Trojan.
 The benefit of